sea-otters-2017/phase-3-review/part-2/README.md

 4. User fills out and submits the form.
 5. User is taken to a new page where the saved post is displayed.

+We recommend try this functionality out for yourself so that you can get a feel for what the current user experience is.

 **Future Site**.
-Our enhancements will make it so the user never leaves the homepage.
-All the requests will be AJAX requests, and we'll update the DOM based on the responses.
+Our enhancements will change the experience so the user never leaves the homepage.
+All the requests will be AJAX requests and we'll update the DOM based on the responses.

 ## Releases